 A navy and brass bathroom light fixture in a modern bathroom idea refresh.

-While I loved that look as well, the Luna Stripe feels so fresh and modern.
+While I loved that look as well, paper we chose feels so fresh and modern.
 It’s a geometric pattern, but also still soft and even a little feminine.
 I couldn’t love it any more and I absolutely love hearing from readers who have purchased it after seeing it in our home!

 It’s such a fun surprise off the hallway and since it’s used as the guest bathroom, I love hearing the exclamations from guests as they enter this fun space!